 States receiving flexibility also must implement accountability systems that recognize and reward high-performing schools and those that are making significant gains, while targeting rigorous and comprehensive interventions for the lowest-performing schools and schools with the largest achievement gaps.
 Under the new state-developed accountability systems, all schools will develop and implement plans for improving educational outcomes for underperforming subgroups of students.
 Unlike the one-size-fits-all interventions imposed by No Child Left Behind, states and districts can design improvement strategies and allocate federal resources in ways that best meet the needs of their schools and students, while maintaining continued transparency on student performance and achievement gaps.

-To date, the Administration has granted waivers from No Child Left Behind to 33 states and the District of Columbia.
-Additional states are submitting requests for flexibility in fall 2012.
-The states that have been awarded flexibility from No Child Left Behind include: Arizona, Arkansas, Colorado, Connecticut, Delaware, District of Columbia, Florida, Georgia, Indiana, Kansas, Kentucky, Louisiana, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, New Jersey, New Mexico, New York, Nevada, North Carolina, Ohio, Oklahoma, Oregon, Rhode Island, South Carolina, South Dakota, Tennessee, Utah, Virginia, Washington, and Wisconsin.
+To date, 41 States, CORE (California Office to Reform Education) Districts, and the District of Columbia are approved for ESEA flexibility.
+The states that have been awarded flexibility from No Child Left Behind include: Alaska, Alabama, Arizona, Arkansas, California CORE Districts, Colorado, Connecticut, Delaware, District of Columbia, Florida, Georgia, Idaho, Indiana, Kansas, Hawaii, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, New Jersey, New Hampshire, New Mexico, New York, Nevada, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Utah, Virginia, Washington, West Virginia, and Wisconsin.